JN-Yun/TE-Unrolling-MRI/README.md

 ```bash
 sh task.sh
 ```
-You can configure the number of unrolling steps, acceleration rate, dataset, loss domain, model, and unrolling algorithm in `task.sh`. \
+You can configure the number of unrolling steps, acceleration rate, dataset, loss domain, model, and unrolling algorithm in `task.sh`.
-The configurations corresponding to the settings reported in the paper are automatically implemented in `configs.py`. \
+The configurations corresponding to the settings reported in the paper are automatically implemented in `configs.py`.
-For additional custom configurations, please edit `configs.py` accordingly.
+For additional custom configurations or datasets, please modify `configs.py` or `utils.py` accordingly.

 ### 3. Run Demo Code
 We provide a pre-trained ResNet model with our proposed method (PD, R=4, 10unrolls):